colleagues having discussion at round table

 2. Think outside the box: A call to think creatively, beyond the usual ways of considering a problem.

-3. Low-hanging fruit: Easy tasks or goals that are readily achievable without much effort.
+3. Low-hanging fruit: Easy tasks or readily achievable goals without much effort.

 4. Synergize: To collaborate effectively, combining strengths to achieve more significant results.